What is the Minnesota franchise tax?

 • Sole proprietors: Report business income on personal return only

-• Most insurance companies: Pay premium tax instead of franchise tax
+• Most insurance companies: Pay insurance premium tax under Minnesota Statutes chapter 297I instead of the corporate franchise tax

-• Federally chartered credit unions: Exempt under federal rules
+• Federally chartered credit unions: Exempt from state income and franchise taxes under federal law

 Minnesota franchise tax filing requirements

-Your Minnesota franchise tax filing is separate from federal filing, but they travel as companions.
+Your Minnesota franchise tax filing requirements sit alongside federal filing rather than replacing them.
 Your entity type for federal purposes determines which form you'll use.

 C corporations attach federal Form 1120 to Minnesota Form M4.
 S corporations include Form 1120-S with Form M8.
 Partnerships and most multi-member LLCs submit Form 1065 with Form M3.